StarkArnab/Chat-Application/README.md

 ## Chat OP

-This is a group chatting application where multipel users can simultaneously converse with each other on this application and can login or signin using firebase-auth with their valid email id.
+This is a group chatting application where multiple users can simultaneously converse with each other on this application and can login or signin using firebase-auth with their valid email id.

 ## How to run this locally on your machine